bvandewe/pyneuro/README.md

 Neuroglia is a lightweight, opinionated framework built on top of [FastAPI](https://fastapi.tiangolo.com/) that provides a comprehensive set of tools and patterns for building clean, maintainable, and scalable microservices.
 It enforces architectural best practices and provides out-of-the-box implementations of common patterns.

+📚 **Read the full documentation at [bvandewe.github.io/pyneuro/](https://bvandewe.github.io/pyneuro/)** 📚

+## Why Neuroglia?

+TODO: Add a "Why Neuroglia?" or "Philosophy" Section: The documentation does a great job explaining how to use the framework.
+A dedicated section could quickly explain when and why a developer should choose it over other alternatives like vanilla FastAPI or Django.
+This could be a short, high-level page comparing the trade-offs and highlighting the ideal use cases (e.g., "Choose Neuroglia for complex, domain-driven microservices that need to be maintained for years to come.").

 ## 🚀 Key Features

 - **🏗️ Clean Architecture**: Enforces separation of concerns with clearly defined layers (API, Application, Domain, Integration)
 - **💉 Dependency Injection**: Lightweight container with automatic service discovery and registration
 - **🎯 CQRS & Mediation**: Command Query Responsibility Segregation with built-in mediator pattern
+- **🏛️ State-Based Persistence**: Alternative to event sourcing with automatic domain event dispatching
+- **🔧 Pipeline Behaviors**: Cross-cutting concerns like validation, caching, and transactions
 - **📡 Event-Driven Architecture**: Native support for CloudEvents, event sourcing, and reactive programming
 - **🎯 Resource Oriented Architecture**: Declarative resource management with watchers, controllers, and reconciliation loops
 - **🔌 MVC Controllers**: Class-based API controllers with automatic discovery and OpenAPI generation